-Using IR02 is easy.
+Using IR20 is easy.
 It can be connected directly to commonly used data logging systems.
-The irradiance in W/m^2 is calculated by dividing the IR02 output, a small voltage, by the sensitivity and taking in account the irradiated heat by the sensor itself (Stefan-Boltzmann law).
-The sensitivity is provided with IR02 on its product certificate.
+The irradiance in W/m2 is calculated by dividing the IR20 output, a small voltage, by the sensitivity and taking in account the irradiated heat by the sensor itself (Planck's law).
+The sensitivity is provided with IR20 on its calibration certificate.
+Please note that the IR20 sensitivity is corrected for temperature dependence in the measurement equation by using 3 additional constants.
+These coefficients are provided as well.

-The central measurement equation governing IR02 is:
+The central measurement equation governing IR20 is:

-$$E = U/S + \sigma \cdot (T + 273.15)^4$$ (Formula 0.1)
+$$E = U/(S_0 \cdot (a \cdot T^2 + b \cdot T + c)) + \sigma \cdot (T + 273.15)^4$$ (Formula 0.1)